 A management team manages each residence hall.
-The purpose of the team is to assist students with concerns which include, but are not limited to, safety, comfort, maintenance, roommate and personal issues, programming, etc. The management team consists of the hall director (HD) and resident assistants (RAs).
-The hall director is chief administrator of the residence hall.
+The purpose of the team is to assist students with concerns which include, but are not limited to, safety, comfort, maintenance, roommate and personal issues, programming, etc. The management team consists of the residence hall director (HD) and resident assistants (RAs).
+The resident hall director is chief administrator of the residence hall.
 RAs are upper-class students who live in a residence hall/facility.
-Each floor of a residence hall has at least one RA who lives on a floor with students and is available to assist with emergencies.